gsgkw/CV/README.md

 #### Research and Data Analysis

 I was responsible for the research on Bevy's potential market size and general viability (ultimately key to our $250K raised in seed funding), as well as all subsequent analysis of customer and sales data.
-While at Hearthstone, I produced all of their research notes and IFA briefings on everything from portfolio optimisation to the mortgage approvals.
+While at Hearthstone, I produced all of their research notes and IFA briefings on everything from portfolio optimisation to mortgage approval stats.

 - Experience
 - Achievements